Tripouille/gnlTester/README.md

 # gnlTester (2019+)

-Clone this tester in your gnl repository. (works on linux and mac, NOW handle timeout on mandatory part)
+Clone this tester in your gnl repository. (works on linux and mac, handles sigsegv on all tests, and timeout on mandatory part)
 ![alt text](https://i.imgur.com/uupv1UH.png)

 # Commands